Federal Grants

 Click the box to view the details for the federal grants listed below.

-To apply for a Federal Pell Grant, you must complete the Free Application for Federal Student Aid (FAFSA).
-Grant amounts are dependent on your expected family contribution (EFC).
-The maximum Pell Grant award for the 2023-2024 award year is $7,395, and the corresponding maximum Pell Grant eligible expected family contribution (EFC) is 6656.
+• To apply for a Federal Pell Grant, you must complete the Free Application for Federal Student Aid (FAFSA).
+Grant amounts are dependent on your your Student Aid Index (SAI), cost of attendance, your status as a full-time or part-time student, and your plans to attend school for a full academic year or less.
+The maximum Pell Grant award for the 2024-2025 award year is $7,395.
 Federal Pell Grants are restricted to students pursuing their first undergraduate degree.
 You may not receive Federal Pell Grant payments concurrently from more than one institution, even if enrolled part-time at each institution.

 Federal regulations restrict lifetime eligibility for the Federal Pell Grant to 12 semesters (or 600% Lifetime Eligibility Used or LEU) from the prior maximum of 18 semesters.
 When you’re awarded a Pell Grant, you are given an annual Pell Grant award.
 If you attend full-time for a semester, you use 50% of your annual Pell Grant award.